mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

    * - ``redactHistory``
      - string
      - ``remove``
-     - Controls what information is recorded in the shell history.
+     - Controls what information is recorded in the ``mongosh`` command history, meaning what can be accessed via up and down keys and Ctrl+R while inside the shell.

        Must be one of:

        - ``keep``: Retain all history.
-       - ``remove``: Remove lines which contain sensitive information.
+       - ``remove``: Remove lines that contain sensitive commands from the history.
-       - ``remove-redact``: Redact sensitive information.
+         For example, ``remove`` removes calls to db.auth() or connect().
+       - ``remove-redact``: Remove line that contain sensitive commands and redact specific strings in other history lines, such as file paths, email addresses, and URLs.

    * - ``showStackTraces``
      - boolean